GreenhouseCI/blog.greenhouseci.com/ios_tutorial.md

 After `git clone` Greenhouse will automatically find the name and icon of your app from the repo and updates your project accordingly.
-To see the progress of your build, just click the "View build" you'll be shown the build overview, where you can see the realtime logs of your build.
+To see the progress of your build, just click the "View build" you'll be shown the build overview, where you can see the real time logs of your build.

 ![Build log]({{ site.url }}/assets/add-app-build-log-ios.png "Build log")